Leaving Old Mutual

 - If you choose to preserve your benefit in another fund (i.e. transfer it to another fund), you need to provide the following together with your exit documentation:

 - If you want to transfer your Member Account Balance to an existing retirement annuity fund, you need to indicate the policy number in the space provided on the exit documentation.

 - If you want to transfer your Fund benefit to a preservation fund or a new retirement annuity fund policy, then a copy of the proposal form must accompany the exit documentation.

 - If you do not provide any instruction to Old Mutual about how you want your Member Account Balance to be dealt with, it will automatically be moved to the SuperFund Preserver option after 120 days (subject to certain conditions).
-Please pay particular care to select the appropriate investment option for your needs within SuperFund Preserver.

 Other useful info